 - Products that are intended to alter appearance for more than 24 hours under customary or usual conditions of use and removal by the consumer is not part of such conditions of use.

 Exemptions also exist for certain products and facilities that are subject to requirements for drugs and devices.

-FDA issued this draft guidance on cosmetic product facility registrations and product listings, as mandated by the MoCRA.
+FDA guidance on cosmetic product facility registrations and product listings, as mandated by the MoCRA.

 FDA intends to use the FDA Establishment Identifier (FEI) as the required facility registration number.
 To facilitate the registration process, the owner or operator of a facility will need to obtain an FEI number before submitting the facility registration.
 To determine if an entity already has an FEI number, please refer to the FEI Search Portal.
 If your firm does not have an FEI number assigned by FDA, see How can I request an FEI? at FEI Search Portal.

 FDA welcomes voluntary registration and listing submissions for those cosmetic product facilities and products that are not required to register, i.e., if entities exempt from MoCRA registration and listing provisions want to make a submission then they can make it voluntarily.
 If you voluntarily register or list, information for all fields designated as mandatory will need to be filled due to technical limitations of the system.

 - 1/8/2024 - FDA Announces the Availability of Additional Submission Tools for Cosmetic Product Facility Registration and Cosmetic Product Listing

 - 12/18/2023 - FDA Issues Final Guidance on Registration and Listing of Cosmetic Product Facilities and Products